eehs/tbmark/README.md

 The main motivation behind this project was to boost productivity since my workflow usually involves multiple opened tabs, and for learning purposes of course!
 Any form of feedback is thus greatly appreciated!

 > [!IMPORTANT]
-> **tbmark** is meant to be used in a *desktop* environment on Linux, with support for the X11 windowing system.
-Do note only a handful of terminal programs are supported at the moment due to varying program semantics.
-This is also largely due to the fact **tbmark** is a *personal* project. (a heads-up for some ugly code you might potentially come across)
+> **tbmark** is meant to be used in a *desktop* environment on Linux (X11 specifically).
+Do note only a handful of terminal programs are supported at the moment due to varying program semantics, this is largely due to the fact that **tbmark** is a *personal* project. (a heads-up on some ugly code you might potentially come across)

 Installation
 ============